Babatee18/Babatunde/README.md

 ### Project Introduction

-This analytice project aims to provide insight into the sales performance of a retail sales company over the past years, by analyzing various aspect of the sales data, identify trends, make data driven recommendations and gain a deeper understanding of the business performance.
+This business intelligence report aims to provide insight into the sales performance of a retail sales company over the past years, by analyzing various aspect of the sales data, identify trends, make data driven recommendations and gain a deeper understanding of the business performance.

 ### Data Source